Azathothas/Stars/README.md

 - [ipitio/backage](https://github.com/ipitio/backage) – Endpoint behind badges for GitHub Packages
 - [ipv6rslimited/cloudseeder](https://github.com/ipv6rslimited/cloudseeder) – One-click install internet appliances that operate on your terms.
 Transform your home computer into a sovereign and secure cloud.
 - [itiligent/Easy-Guacamole-Installer](https://github.com/itiligent/Easy-Guacamole-Installer) – 2025 Gucamole installer with options for HTTPS reverse proxy, Active Directory integration, MFA, LetsEncrypt, dark theme, MySQL backup, email alerts & more.
 - [ivan-hc/AM](https://github.com/ivan-hc/AM) – AppImage Package Manager: Install, update and sandbox all AppImages, system-wide or locally.
-Use over 2500 AppImages and portable apps for GNU/Linux from its extensible and ever-growing AUR-inspired database.
+2500 AppImages and portable apps for GNU/Linux are available in its extensible and ever-growing AUR-inspired database.
 Manage AppImages like never before, with the ease of APT and the power of PacMan.
 - [ivan-hc/AppImaGen](https://github.com/ivan-hc/AppImaGen) – A script that generates a custom AppImage from Debian or from a PPA of your choice for the previous (not the oldest) and still supported Ubuntu LTS
 - [ivan-hc/ArchImage](https://github.com/ivan-hc/ArchImage) – Build AppImage packages for all distributions but including Arch Linux packages.
 Powered by JuNest.
 - [ivan-hc/Database-of-pkg2appimaged-packages](https://github.com/ivan-hc/Database-of-pkg2appimaged-packages) – Various AppImage packages for AM and AppMan